 When you get clear on what you like, you start to see those things in other places.

-Once I broke down the elements of the style, I started to see it in other places and now I can easily recreate those looks with pieces from stores like H&M and Zara.
+Once I broke down the style elements, I started to see it in other places, and now I can easily recreate those looks with pieces from stores like H&M and Zara.

-Here’s an example of texture rich, monochromatic outfit I recently wore with an inexpensive sweater from H&M and a clearance skirt from J.Crew Factory.
+Here’s an example of a texture-rich, monochromatic outfit I recently wore with an inexpensive sweater from H&M and a clearance skirt from J.Crew Factory.

 High Style, Low Cost

 View this post on Instagram

 🎉How many unknown outfits are hanging in your closet?? . 🥂For date night I gave myself 2 challenges: .
 1. Find an outfit I didn’t know I had, .
 2. No jeans! . 🤚🏼So many of us go to jeans all the time. .
 I know I do because my life is super casual and jeans just fit me better. .
 I’m THRILLED with this outfit. .
 I had both pieces in my closet and never thought to put them together – and this is what I do for a living! .
 It shows how important it is to have an organized closet (you have to see your stuff!) and you have to give yourself a minute to look through what you have. .
 I love a monochromatic moment that combines various textures like the knobbiness of the sweater and the shine of the silk skirt💕 .
 And, this outfit was so affordable.
 The sweater was under $30 and the skirt was on clearance for $20. .
 So carve out some time and see if you can find the hidden looks in your wardrobe! .
 Swipe to see tagged retailers in picture. . 👼Photo-bomber just turned 14 months and is fresh out of the bath💕

 Figure out what you like and those items will start to jump off the rack at you!